How the reforms affect you

 - pass the financial adviser exam (see also Information Sheet 260 FAQs: Timeframe for passing the financial adviser exam (INFO 260)).

-Depending on their current qualifications, an existing provider may need to do a graduate diploma, bachelor's degree, master’s degree, or only the Code of Ethics bridging course.
+Depending on their current qualification, an existing provider may need to do a graduate diploma, bachelor's degree, master’s degree, or only the Code of Ethics bridging unit.

 Existing providers must also continue to: